nconrad/story-pal/README.md

 ## Getting Started

 In the works.
-More coming soon.
+More coming someday...maybe.